PoliticalGraveyard.com

 Hoben, Susan B. — of Torrington, Litchfield County, Conn.
 Democrat.
 Member of Connecticut Democratic State Central Committee, 1940.
 Female.
 Presumed deceased.
 Burial location unknown.

 Hoberg, Frank A. — of Lake County, Calif.
 Republican.
 Delegate to Republican National Convention from California, 1948 (alternate), 1956.
-Still living as of 1956.
+Presumed deceased.
+Burial location unknown.

 Hoberg, George — of California.
 Republican.
 Alternate delegate to Republican National Convention from California, 1944.
 Presumed deceased.
 Burial location unknown.

-HOBERT: See also Hobert Lee Blackledge
+HOBERT: See also Hobert Lee Blackledge — Hobert B. Britt — Hobert E. Francis

 HOBGOOD (Soundex H123) — See also GOOD, HABGOOD, HOPGOOD.

-HOBGOOD: See also Franklin Wills Hancock, Jr.
+HOBGOOD: See also Franklin Wills Hancock Jr.

 Hobgood, Franklin P., Jr. (b.
 1872) — of Greensboro, Guilford County, N.C.
 Born in Granville County, N.C., December 17, 1872.
-Son of Franklin P. Hobgood.
 Democrat.
-Lawyer; member of North Carolina state senate, 1911, 1913 (21st District 1911, 20th District 1913).
+Lawyer; member of North Carolina state senate, 1911-16 (21st District 1911-12, 20th District 1913-16).
 Baptist.
 Member, Freemasons.
 Burial location unknown.

 Hobley, Alfred T. — of Brooklyn, Kings County, N.Y.
 Republican.
-Delegate to Republican National Convention from New York, 1904, 1908, 1912.
+Delegate to Republican National Convention from New York, 1904, 1908, 1912; candidate for U.S. Representative from New York, 1910 (3rd District), 1914 (5th District).
 Burial location unknown.

 Hoblit, James L. — of Lincoln, Logan County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 1876.
 Burial location unknown.

-Hoblitt, James T. — Delegate to Democratic National Convention from Illinois, 1888; delegate to Gold Democrat National Convention from Illinois, 1896.
+Hoblitt, James T. — Democrat.
+Delegate to Democratic National Convention from Illinois, 1888; delegate to Gold Democrat National Convention from Illinois, 1896.
 Burial location unknown.

 Hoblitzell, Bruce (1887-1970) — also known as "Mr. Hobby" — of Louisville, Jefferson County, Ky.
 Born in Louisville, Jefferson County, Ky., June 25, 1887.
 Democrat.
 Real estate agent; Jefferson County Sheriff; mayor of Louisville, Ky., 1957-61.
 Died August 11, 1970 (age 83 years, 47 days).
 Interment at Cave Hill Cemetery, Louisville, Ky.